cadence-day/blog/_posts/Opportunity.md

 Our current view on building companies:

-Initially allocate a small amount of time each weekly cycle toward building a company and the product Watch the pattern emerge with the organic action of small amounts of hours Do that for about a month using all the mentioned tools Then start designing the time intentionally In about two months, the structure will start emerging, which will pull the individual and the team into a successful future
+Initially allocate a small amount of time each weekly cycle toward building a company and the product

+Watch the pattern emerge with the organic action in the small amounts of time, watch the distribution of time, and the effort is naturally happening

+Do that for about a month using all the mentioned tools

+Then start designing the time blocks intentionally finding the consistency in the weekly cycles

+In about two months, the structure will start emerging, which will pull the individual and the team into a successful future

 The future is bright and the moment is bright.
-There are truly great opportunities all around us we just need to organize ourselves and seize the moment.
+There are truly unique opportunities all around us we just need to organize ourselves and seize the moment.